mickknutson/spring_security_course/chapter03/chapter03.06/README.md

 > * Create Create a DomainUsernamePasswordAuthenticationToken Object
 > * Update EventUserAuthenticationProvider to utilize the domain field
 > * Refactor login.html file and add a new input named domain
-> * create DomainUsernamePasswordAuthenticationFilter.java
+> * Create DomainUsernamePasswordAuthenticationFilter
-> * updates to our SecurityConfig.java file to support DomainUsernamePasswordAuthenticationFilter
+> * Update to our SecurityConfig file to support DomainUsernamePasswordAuthenticationFilter

 > * Execute/Run the updated code and test